 VCU Health

-**10,000 sign-on bonus for offers accepted by April 30, 2026.
-Terms and conditions apply** Our growing outpatient clinic is excited to welcome a new team member to our dynamic practice!
-We are committed to delivering outstanding healthcare with an exceptional patient experience.
-Located on the 14th floor at the Adult Outpatient Pavilion, our Otolaryngology Clinic serves a diverse population of acute and chronic ear, nose, & throat conditions and our award-winning physicians perform a range of non-surgical and surgical procedures for our adult patients from all over the nation.
-If you are passionate about providing excellent care to patients and their families with a friendly and gentle approach, we want to hear from you!
-Our clinic hours are Monday-Friday 8am-4:30pm.
-No weekends, nights, or holidays are required.
-The Clinical Nurse II job demonstrates a mastery of clinical skills and begins to apply this knowledge to a specific patient population.
-This job assists the health care team with the prevention of illness and injury, maintenance of wellness, and provision of comfort.
-This job recognizes changes in patient situations and intervenes appropriately.
-This job mobilizes resources to meet the individualized needs of patient/families.
-This job provides direction, education, and assumes leadership responsibilities at the unit level.
-This job delivers and accurately documents direct, age-specific care to a patient or group of patients based on medical orders and an integrated, multidisciplinary plan of care.
-This job safely administers prescribed medications, identifying incompatibilities and/or interactions.
-Licensure, Certification, or Registration Requirements for Hire: Clin I, Clin II, Clin III: Current RN licensure in Virginia or eligible or compact state Licensure, Certification, or Registration Requirements for continued employment: Clin I, Clin II, Clin III: Current RN licensure in Virginia, AHA BLS HCP Certification or equivalent Experience REQUIRED: Clin I: N/A Clin II: 12 to 24 months RN experience Clin III: 3 years of clinical experience Experience PREFERRED: Clin I: Experience as an LPN, nursing assistant or care partner in either an acute care setting or as applicable to area of practice Clin II, Clin III: Academic Health Care Experience; Experience with similar patient population in either an acute care setting or as applicable to area of practice Education/training REQUIRED: Clin I, Clin II, Clin III: Diploma or Associates Degree from a professional nursing program recognized and/or approved by the corresponding state’s Board of Nursing.
-All registered nurses without a Bachelor's degree in Nursing (or higher) will be required to enroll in an approved RN to BSN program within two years of their start date and to complete the program within five years of their start date unless grandfathered under previous requirements.
-Education/training PREFERRED: Clin I, Clin II, Clin III: Completion of a Bachelor’s Degree in Nursing (or higher) from an accredited program Clin III: Certification in specialty area Independent action(s) required: Follows documented physician/licensed independent provider orders.
+**$20,000 sign-on incentive available for offers accepted prior to April 30, 2026.
+Terms and conditions apply.** The Clinical Coordinator facilitates patient flow, coordinates activities and communication for the clinical area nursing unit during his/her assigned shift.
+This person serves as a resource and leader for patients, staff, health care providers, administration and other disciplines.
+The Clinical Coordinator ensures that patient care is delivered to all patients in an efficient, caring and courteous manner.
+Licensure, Certification, or Registration Requirements for Hire: Current RN licensure in Virginia or eligible compact state Licensure, Certification, or Registration Requirements for continued employment: Current RN licensure in Virginia AHA BLS HCP Certification or equivalent Experience REQUIRED: Minimum of three (3) years of clinical experience Charge Nurse experience or supervisory experience Experience PREFERRED: Academic Health Care experience Experience with similar patient population in either an acute care setting or as applicable to area of practice Education/training REQUIRED: Diploma or Associates Degree from a professional nursing program recognized and/or approved by the corresponding state’s Board of Nursing.
+All registered nurses without a Bachelor's degree in Nursing (or higher) will be required to enroll in an approved RN to BSN program within two years of their start date and to complete the program within five years of their start date.
+Education/training PREFERRED: Certification in specialty area.
+Completion of a Bachelor’s Degree (or higher) in Nursing from an accredited program Independent action(s) required: Follows documented physician/licensed independent provider orders.
 Practices within the boundaries of the regulations governing the practice of nursing in the Commonwealth of Virginia.
 Practice is guided by the ANA Code of Ethics for Nursing and established national nursing practice standards.
-All practice is guided by and follows the VCUHS policies and procedures and established practice.
-Supervisory responsibilities (if applicable): Clin I, Clin II, Clin III: Organizes work and delegates and supervises others (RN's, LPN's, Care Partners, Unit Secretaries, etc.) in carrying out assignments.
-Additional position requirements: Age Specific groups served: As appropriate based on unit assignment.
-Physical Requirements (includes use of assistance devices as appropriate): Physical: Lifting 20-50 lbs.
-Other: Exposure to potentially hazardous and infectious substances Activities: Prolonged standing, Prolonged sitting, Frequent bending, Walking (distance), Climbing (steps, ladder, other), Reaching (overhead, extensive, repetitive) Mental/Sensory: Strong recall, Reasoning, Problem solving, Hearing, Speak clearly, Write legibly, Reading, Logical thinking Emotional: Fast pace environment, Steady pace, Able to handle multiple priorities, Frequent and intense customer interactions, Noisy environment Days EEO Employer/Disabled/Protected Veteran/41 CFR 60-1.4.
+All practice is guided by and follows the VCUHS policies and procedures and established practice guidelines.
+Organizes and plans work with input from the patient/family with specific outcomes and demonstrated use of sound clinical judgment and resources.
+Supervisory responsibilities (if applicable): Organizes work and delegates and supervises others (RN’s, LPNs, Care Partners, Unit Secretaries, etc) in carrying out assignments Additional position requirements: Clinical Coordinators work designated shifts, days of the week, and/or holidays based on work area.
+Individual shift rotation and schedules will be established with your supervisor.
+Schedules, including requirements of shift rotations and hours of work may be adjusted as necessary to meet clinical care area unit requirements and/or as needed.
+Age Specific groups served: As appropriate based on unit assignment Physical Requirements (includes use of assistance devices as appropriate): Physical: Lifting 50-100 lbs.
+Other: Exposure to potentially hazardous and infectious substances Activities: Prolonged standing, Prolonged sitting, Frequent bending, Walking (distance), Climbing (steps, ladder, other), Reaching (overhead, extensive, repetitive) Mental/Sensory: Strong recall, Reasoning, Problem solving, Hearing, Speak clearly, Write legibly, Reading, Logical thinking Emotional: Fast pace environment, Steady pace, Able to handle multiple priorities, Frequent and intense customer interactions, Noisy environment, Able to adapt to frequent change EEO Employer/Disabled/Protected Veteran/41 CFR 60-1.4.

 VCU Health